 Honestly, I started adding turmeric to my sauce just so the colour was more authentic and distinctive to my childhood memories of mac & cheese (specifically cheddar kraft dinner) but there are so many other benefits to adding this than just the colour.
 Turmeric is an anti-inflammatory agent and an antioxidant.
-It can be very important for preventing and curing many diseases, improving brain function, prevent or treating cancer, arthritis treatment, decreasing depression, and aid in longevity.
+It can be very important for preventing and curing many diseases, improving brain function, preventing or treating cancer, and arthritis treatment, decreasing depression and aiding in longevity.
 You can read more about this by clicking here.
 In order to absorb more from this ingredient it is best to pair it with something like black pepper to better increase the absorption.
 It is also fat-soluble, making it a great pair with the oil and fatty compounds in this recipe.

 The Nutritional Yeast.